Kahungye

 Gorilla Family

-Kahungye group is found in Rushaga tourism sector of Bwindi Impenetrable National Park and is headed by the dominant Silverback Ruziika.
-The habituation of this group started in 2008 with about 29 individuals including 3 adult males (Silverbacks – Riziika, Busingye and Rwiigi) who catalysed frequent intra-male rivalry.
+Kahungye group is found in Rushaga tourism sector of Bwindi Impenetrable National Park and is led by Silverback Kasigazi.
+The group derives its name from a hill in Rushaga where it was first spotted.
+The habituation of this group started in 2008 with about 29 individuals including 3 adult males (Silverbacks – Riziika, Busingye and Rwiigi) who catalyzed frequent intra-male rivalry.
 In March 2012, the Silverback Busingye led a fission that split the group into two.
-Kahungye group has continued growing and births have been registered.
-Currently, Kahungye group is composed of 25 members including 5 Silverbacks, 2 Blackbacks, 7 Adult females, 3 Sub-adults, 2 Juveniles and 6 Infants.
+The group is currently composed of 15 individuals including 1 Silverback, 4 Blackbacks, 4 Adult females, 1 Sub-adult female, 1 Juveniles and 4 Infants.

 Silverbacks